Did Your Bank Text You? It Could Be a Scam

 Note that grifters sometimes take the opposite approach, making you think someone else used a money transfer app on your account to send money to themselves or someone else.

 How to stay safe: An easy way to confirm whether or not this is true is to check your bank or payment app to see if the transfer was really made.
-Also, never accept unexpected Zelle, Cash App, or Venmo transfers — as that’s part of a common scam which uses hacked accounts.
+Also, never accept unexpected Zelle, Cash App, or Venmo transfers.

 📚 Related: How To Spot a Citibank Phishing Email (With Examples) →

-With rising cybersecurity concerns, banks are encouraging or requiring users to enable two-factor authentication (2FA) on their accounts.
+Banks now encourage or require users to enable two-factor authentication (2FA) on their accounts.
 Unfortunately, scammers have picked up on this trend.

-Some fake bank text messages ask for PIN numbers or prompt victims to reset their passwords using a link that goes to a fake website.
+Some fake bank text messages ask for PINs or prompt victims to reset their passwords using a link that goes to a fake website.

 If the victims click on these links, they risk infecting their phones with malware or giving away their usernames and passwords.